subat0mik/Misconfiguration-Manager/defense-techniques/DETECT/DETECT-7/detect-7_description.md

 				ReadAttributes:	Granted by	D:(A;;0x1200a9;;;WD)
 ```

-The below example displays a successful SACL generation upon the access of the `SMSTemp` directory within `C:\RemoteInstall\` on the distribution point:
+The below example displays a successful SACL generation upon the access of the `SMSTemp` directory within `C:\RemoteInstall\` on the `Distribution Point`:
 ```
 Event ID: 4663
 An attempt was made to access an object.